wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>o Pass the baton.
-Ping the dev who is responsible for the next release.</p>
+<p>o If this is a scheduled release (e.g. X.XX.0), message the next release wrangler in the <code>#mobile-gutenberg-platform</code> Slack channel <strong>providing them with a tentative schedule</strong> for the next release.
+This will help ensure a smooth hand off and sets expectations for when they should begin their work. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->